Torey Lovullo

 On April 8, 2018, he celebrated his 100th win as a manager, even though he had been ejected from that day's game against the St. Louis Cardinals as part of a strange sequence of events.
 Things started when A.J.
 Pollock was displeased with a third-strike call, and Lovullo came out to protect his player from a possible ejection.
 However, in speaking with home plate umpire Tim Timmons, he used words that somehow triggered a strong reaction by Cardinals catcher Yadier Molina, who tried to start a fight with him, prompting a bench-clearing incident.
 Lovullo was tossed out for arguing balls and strikes, something a manager is not allowed to do, but Molina was allowed to continue, as recordings clearly indicated that Lovullo had used some pretty offensive language in complaining about the veteran catcher's pitch-framing prowess.
 A day later he explained that he had no beef with Molina and had meant to compliment his ability while taking Timmons to task for having been overly influenced by the catcher, although he recognized his choice of wording had been poor.
 Both he and Molina were handed a one-game suspension as a result of the incident.
 While the D-Backs faded after a strong start and eventually failed to make the postseason, Lovullo's work was appreciated by the front office, as in January 2019, he was offered a contract extension.

 Lovullo finally managed to take the D-backs to the postseason again in 2023, as a wild card, in what was a major upset as nary anyone would have predicted that outcome before the season.
 However, Arizona took advantage of the San Diego Padres underperforming significantly to sneak into the postseason with the last of six available berths, then won its first five games to dispose of the Milwaukee Brewers and Los Angeles Dodgers and head to the NLCS against the Philadelphia Phillies.
 There, Lovullo was matched against an old friend as the manager in the opposite dugout was Rob Thomson, who had been his teammate with the Lakeland Tigers in the Florida State League in 1987.
+The D-Backs came out on top and made it to the World Series for only the second time in franchise history.
+The Cinderella story ended there as they lost in five games to the Texas Rangers, whose own course through the postseason had been unexpected.
+Still, it was a highly successful season.

 His son Nick Lovullo was drafted by the Red Sox in the 20th round of the 2016 amateur draft.
+He never reached the majors, but became a minor league manager.

 Notable Achievements[edit]